 No late papers will be accepted.
 Weekly discussion assignments are expected be submitted every Friday by the end of the day.
 Under rare occasions when an assignment is accepted late there is a penalty.
 Late submissions for assignments will incur a 20% penalty each day the submission is late.
+You must have a medical excuse with a note from a doctor documenting an actual problem that impacted your ability to submit your assignment.
 Please do not email your paper to the professor or to the TA.
-We will open the assignment window for you so that you can upload it for the plagiarism check.
+We will open the assignment window for you so that you can upload it for the plagiarism and AI check.
 It will not be counted as submitted until you have submitted it to Carmen.